The Jackson 5: 1964–1969: Early years

-During July 1968, the boys opened for Bobby Taylor & the Vancouvers, at the Regal Theater.
+During July 1968, the boys opened for Bobby Taylor & the Vancouvers at the Regal Theater.
 After being blown away by Michael's performance, Taylor sent the boys to Detroit where he set up a recorded Motown audition, which took place at Motown's official headquarters on Detroit's Woodward Avenue on July 23, 1968.
-Gordy, who had initially rejected their tape, refusing to sign any more "kid acts" after Stevie Wonder, changed his mind once he viewed Taylor's tape.
+Motown chief Berry Gordy, who had initially rejected their tape, refusing to sign anymore "kid acts" after Stevie Wonder, changed his mind once he viewed Taylor's tape.
 On July 26, Gordy returned to Detroit where he had Joe Jackson and the boys sign their first year-long Motown contract.
 The recording of their first album was delayed due to a contract dispute with Keith.
 While negotiations were continuing to get the Jacksons out of Steeltown, the group performed at strip clubs to make extra income.

 Finally on March 11, 1969, a day before Marlon's 12th birthday, the Jackson Five signed an exclusive seven-year contract with the label.
 After initial recordings at Detroit's Hitsville U.S.A. failed to impress Gordy, he sent the Jacksons to Hollywood.
 In August, Motown's PR machine, led by Suzanne de Passe, started to pass off the group as having been discovered by Supremes lead singer Diana Ross.
 When the group opened for record industry insiders at the Los Angeles club, the Daisy, Michael was billed as an "eight-year-old sensation", though he was several days shy of his 11th birthday.
 Shortly after the Daisy performance, the Jackson Five performed a cover of "It's Your Thing" at the Miss Black America Pageant in New York.
 By September, Gordy had set up the new songwriting and producing team, The Corporation, to write exclusively for the Jackson Five.
 After recording "I Want You Back" that same month, the single was released in early October and the Jacksons promoted the song on programs such as the Hollywood Palace and the Ed Sullivan Show.
 Their debut album, Diana Ross Presents The Jackson 5, was released in December 1969.